adamplayer/RemixMods/Need For Speed Underground 2/README.md

 <!-- Describe how the game functions with the remix modificaitons.
 Is it wonky and barely playable or could one consider a full playthrough possible?
 Make sure to warn of any flashing lights! -->

-Culling is quite a problem.
+- Culling is quite a problem.
 The game did not have backface culling so it instead culled harshly with things outside of the camera.

+- My textures are rough and needs a lot of polish and work.

 ## Requirements